How To Find A Lesbian Therapist: Mental Health Therapy For LGBTQIA+

 Mental health concerns

 LGBTQIA+ are diverse, spanning a range of socioeconomic, racial, ethnic, cultural, and religious backgrounds and other identity markers.
-As a result, some queer individuals may experience the added stress of members belonging to a stigmatized minority group, known as multiple minority stress
+As a result, some queer individuals may experience the added stress of members belonging to a stigmatized minority group, known as multiple minority stress.

-Younger community also often face unique challenges and higher rates of mental health conditions than their heteronormative peers.
+Younger communities also often face unique challenges and higher rates of mental health conditions than their heteronormative peers.
 This may partly be due to LGBTQIA+ youth being more vulnerable to bullying and other stressors at school or home.

 Mental health concerns often arise in the context of stigma or lack of empathy and understanding.
 The toll of having to face prejudice and bias is seen as one of the main factors affecting one's wellness and mental health, as well as the internalized feelings of shame, hurt, and hopelessness that can result from encountering a less-than-welcoming world.
 Specialists call it "minority stress," a context in which many people start to regard themselves unfavorably, thinking they may be somehow flawed or unlovable for encountering continual challenges.